Snowflake-Labs/sfquickstarts/site/sfguides/src/end-to-end-analytics-with-snowflake-and-power-bi/end-to-end-analytics-with-snowflake-and-power-bi.md

 - Fact tables represent a specific measurable business process, such as sales, web traffic, or inventory levels
 - Fact tables often contain numeric fields that are additive, like sales amount or quantity sold
   - However, semi-additive facts (e.g., bank account balances, inventory levels) and non-additive facts (e.g., ratios) are also possible, although less common than additive facts
-- In addition to numeric measure fields, fact tables contain key fields that join to contextual information (e.g., customers, products, dates) stored in dimension tables
+- In addition to numeric measure fields, fact tables contain key/ID fields that join to contextual information (e.g., customers, products, dates) stored in dimension tables
 - Fact tables are typically longer (more rows) and narrower (fewer columns) than dimension tables

 **Dimensions**